 - Ithaca walking maps – Ithaca area walking maps from Cornell Wellness.

-- Free state park access – All year-round state parks, trails, and grounds of historic sites are currently open for outdoor recreation and enjoyment.
+- State park access – All year-round state parks, trails, and grounds of historic sites are currently open for outdoor recreation and enjoyment.
 Have a face mask ready when visiting if social distancing is not possible, and be aware of park density limits.

 Exercise Videos and Programs from Cornell Recreational Services

 - Live virtual fitness classes via Zoom

 - Strength training programs

 Exercise Classes Offered via Facebook

 - Club Pilates – Stream a mat pilates class on its Facebook Live.
 Check its social media account for class times.